 respectively.
-This change can be made at runtime without need to recompile the system model.
+This change can be made at runtime without the need to recompile the system model.
 Any other selection of system parameters and variables can be made in the same way.
-Vectors \texttt{x} and \texttt{p} are used merely to denote \emph{nominal} system variables and parameters.
+The vectors \texttt{x} and \texttt{p} are used merely to denote \textit{nominal} system variables and parameters. \exampleSymbol \end{example}

-Typically, one would run residual evaluation during solver initialization to get sparsity pattern, and then run residual evaluation every time Jacobian is required during solver iterations.
-Note that residual vector in this case is in fact an implementation of a compressed row sparse matrix.
+Typically, one would run the residual evaluation with dependency tracking during the solver initialization phase to get the sparsity pattern, and then run the residual evaluation with derivative calculation every time the Jacobian is required during solver iterations.
+Note that the residual vector in this case is in fact an implementation of a compressed row sparse matrix.
 The only difference is that each row, in addition to matrix elements, also holds a corresponding residual vector element.